Thursday, May 22, 2025 • Welcome to the 100% Nonsense-Free Zone!

 Using any of the backup types above—online, local, or network—is better than having no backup.

 Depending on your data type, you should use all of them when appropriate.
-I used cloud backup for critical data, network backup for essential data, and local backup for everything.
+I used cloud backup for critical data.
+After that, depending on the situation, I use network or local backup for essential data and everything else.

 All of my desktops have a second internal drive for backup and are set to back up the entire system once a day.